erofs/docs/src/index.md

 :link: features
 :link-type: doc

-Minimal core ondisk format for non-encoded use cases. \
+Minimal core on-disk format for non-encoded use cases. \
-Besides, advanced ondisk and/or runtime features can be enabled on demand.
+Besides, advanced on-disk and/or runtime features can be enabled on demand.

 +++
 [Learn more »](features)